 With the optical formula of 10 elements and 7 groups and a close focal point of 18cm, you are sure to capture great images.
-The manual focus-ring has depth-of-field scales that help in targeting a neat focus.
+In addition, the manual focus-ring has depth-of-field scales that help in targeting a neat focus.

-The iris diaphragm of 7 blades makes this lens stand out of the crowd.
-We found the premium wide-angle feature matching the full 21mm field view of the X-Pro1 lens’ wide setting, which is undoubtedly good news.
+The iris diaphragm of 7 blades makes this lens stand out from the crowd.
+In addition, I found the premium wide-angle feature matching the full 21mm field view of the X-Pro1 lens’s wide setting, which is undoubtedly good news.

-We have really enjoyed the ‘R’ feature that stands for the separately dedicated focus-ring that controls the aperture.
+I have really enjoyed the ‘R’ feature that stands for the separately dedicated focus ring that controls the aperture.
 It ran from f2.8 to f22 too swiftly and amazed us with the automatic control mode managed from the camera.

-We have also liked the metal mount of the lens that comes with a high-quality plastic barrel along with the 58mm filter thread (non-rotating).
-CA is also too less to be pointed out for this lens.
+I have also liked the metal mount of the lens that comes with a high-quality plastic barrel along with the 58mm filter thread (non-rotating).
+CA is also too little to be pointed out for this lens.
 Bokeh is satisfying, does not let you down.

-After using for tests, we would surely call it a ‘must buy’ lens.
+After using it for tests, I would surely call it a ‘must buy’ lens.
 Starting from Focus range to Sharpness, every aspect of the lens makes you happy on the go.

 - Compact and easy to carry